 Here comes the concept called neuroplasticity, which is the ability of the brain to reorganize neural pathways based on new experiences.
 This amazing ability not only affects our development and cognitive functions but can even help recover from a grave brain injury.

 Dr. Yaffe and her colleagues of the University of California studied risks of Alzheimer’s disease by measuring the protein beta-amyloid levels in the blood.
 The results showed that the cognitive decline was more significant when there was more beta-amyloid in the blood, but lifestyle factors can affect this tendency.
 In particular, people with higher cognitive reserve (education, literacy) tend to experience less cognitive decline.

 Dr. Matthew Bambling of the University of Queensland, Australia, believes that learning new things stimulates the brain and encourages it to rewire itself and change throughout life.
 By learning new activities, our brain can develop new neural connections and thus alter its physical structure.
-“The brain is a remarkably flexible and dynamic organ responding structurally to everything we do, the old adage ‘use it or lose it’ might never be more true than for the brain,” he says.
+“The brain is a remarkably flexible and dynamic organ responding structurally to everything we do, the old adage ‘use it or lose it’ might never be truer than for the brain,” he says.

 The human brain is a wonderful organ and still hides a lot of mysteries to be unlocked.
 Maybe one day neuroscience will explain incredible superpowers of the human brain, such as photographic memory or the ability to solve complex math problems in the head (remember Daniel Tammet, “human-calculator” from UK?), and will find the key to unraveling its potential.

 Perhaps, it is impossible to move objects with your mind or change form by manipulating the cells of your body, like Lucy in the recent Luc Besson’s sci-fi movie did (or maybe it is, who knows?), but it is certain that you can enhance your abilities and boost your brain power.
 Stimulate your brain function – learn, read, meditate – and you will see that soon you will get miraculous results.